 The Big Bang is a landmark event in the life of the London stock market.
 It took place in October 1986 when the London Stock exchange was deregulated, and it became a private limited company.55

 In 1986, the London Stock Market transitioned from conventional physical share dealing to electronic trading.
-This transition gave it an edge against the European competitors, and the stock exchange attracted a lot of international banks for listing,
+This transition gave it an edge over its European competitors, and the stock exchange attracted a lot of international banks for listing,

 One of the most significant outcomes of the Big Bang was massive changes in the regulatory landscape.
 It eventually led to the creation of the Financial Services Authority (FSA) — a regulatory body that governed the financial services industry in the United Kingdom between 2001 to 2013.56